AndresDuran53/zarus-network-controller/README.md

     static void init();
     ```
   * Description:
-  Configure the connections with the data that we already pass on the setup.
+  Configure the connections with the data that we already passed on the setup.

 * **Loop:**
   * ```C++